 - Develop proper handling of a book

-Today’s generation is constantly bombarded by visual images from the television, computers, tablets, video games, cell phones etc. This wordless book is a great way to slow down all the constant stimulation they are receiving on a daily basis from these technological advances.
-By reading a wordless book, it slows them down to really look at the details of the illustrations, analyze the images and helps them formulate their own ideas, and their own story.
+Today’s generation is constantly bombarded with visual images from the television, computers, tablets, video games, cell phones etc. A wordless book is a great way to slow down all the constant stimulation.
+Children need a break from the constant stimuli from these technological advances.
+A wordless book, it slows them down to really look at the details of the illustrations.
+It helps them analyze the images and helps them formulate their own ideas, and create their own story.

 Reading Rockets’ published guide for parents when reading wordless books.
 They emphasize that there are no “right” or “wrong” ways to read a wordless book.
-A great tip is to ask your child when reading a wordless story or any other story are “W” questions like Where?
+A great tip is to ask your child when reading a story are “W” questions like Where?
 Who?
 Why?
-When?, and to thee I would add What?
+When?, and to these, I would add What?
 How?

 Sharing wordless books is a terrific way to build important literacy skills, including listening skills, vocabulary, comprehension — and an increased awareness of how stories are “built,” as the storyteller often uses a beginning, middle, end format.
 For a book with few words, you’ll be surprised at all the talking you will do, and all the fun you’ll have!

-Benefits of a Wordless Book for Children with Learning Differences
+Benefits of a Wordless Book for Children with Learning Difficulties

 Health News Digest (June 7, 2011), wrote an article titled: “Books without text can increase literacy vocabulary skills in children with developmental disabilities”.
 The article talks about the research conducted by Emma Eccles Jones College of Education and Human Services at Utah State University: